Caution

 To get a list of the names of the students, click the Download Student Lists button to download a CSV export of student completion status.

-You can also look for a grade-level placement such as 1 Grade Below, On Grade Level, etc., in the Placement column in the Detailed Student Placement section at the bottom of the class/group level of the report.
+You can also look for scores and a grade-level placement such as 1 Grade Below, On Grade Level, etc., in the Detailed Student Placement section at the bottom of the class/group level of the report.

 When there are changes to the data, the report updates at least hourly.
 The date and timestamp is at the top of the report.